AnalynSeeman/DataScience202_FinalProject/README.md

     are Platform, Role-Playing, and Sports.
 Role-Playing being the significantly most popular game genre.
 This shows the cultural difference between the Americas and Japan.

+### Further Questions

+A few questions we’d like to explore in the future: First, how do digital-only games compare to physical releases in terms of both sales and ratings?
+As digital distribution grows, this could reveal important changes in consumer behavior.
+Second, what role do major game franchises play in driving platform success?
+For example, how much do flagship titles like Call of Duty or Mario influence console popularity?
+Third, are strong marketing campaigns or optimal release timing more influential on sales than ratings alone?
+This would help us understand if visibility can sometimes outweigh quality in determining success.
+And finally, how has the rise of mobile and indie games shifted genre trends over time?
+These newer segments may be reshaping the industry in ways that traditional data doesn’t fully capture yet.
+These questions could offer deeper insights into how the video game landscape continues to evolve.